 I had just a little taste of Ricebliss at a trade show, and it was quite yummy, but not enough to fully weigh in.
 So this is an informational review post only.
-I cannot yet give it a rating or offer personal notes on the taste, texture, etc, but if you have tried it, please do leave a comment with your own review!
+I cannot yet give it a rating or offer personal notes on the taste, texture, etc. If you have tried it, please do leave a comment with your own review!

-Ricebliss is a combination of Asian porridge and European pudding that is made with organic brown rice and is completely dairy-free.
-It was created by two sisters who wanted to create something delicious for their mother, who has a delicate stomach due to Crohn’s Disease.
+Ricebliss is a combination of Asian porridge and European pudding.
+It’s made with organic brown rice and is completely dairy-free.
+Created by two sisters who wanted to create something delicious for their mother, who has a delicate stomach due to Crohn’s Disease.
 And trust me, this family is as sweet as they sound.
 They take so much pride and care in their product.

-Though it could be enjoyed as a treat, Ricebliss is touted as a “wholesome snack”, is made with organic ingredients, and is free of top allergens (not counting coconut here!).
+Though it could be enjoyed as a treat, Ricebliss is touted as a “wholesome snack”.
+It’s made with organic ingredients, and is free of top allergens (not counting coconut here!).
 At last check, it was available in five flavors: Cocoa, Pumpkin Pie, Acai Chia, Pineapple & Quinoa, and Corn & Quinoa (yes, corn!).

 Since this single-serve treat is sold refrigerated, it isn’t as widely available as many shelf-stable items.
 It can be found at many California grocers and is gaining distribution in the Western United States.
 Look for it at Sprouts and Whole Foods.